 - 3 Conclusion

-Recommendations for How Long to Wait After An Interview to Follow Up
+Recommendations for How Long You Should Wait After An Interview to Follow Up

 Send a Thank You Note Within 24 Hours